keesL/hiwa/README.md

 a number of common web application vulnerabilities.
 Specifically, among its features are:

-1. SQL injection for authentication bypass
+1. SQL injection allows authentication bypass
-2. XSS
+2. XSS in product descriptions
-3. Insecure object references allow access control bypass
+3. Access control mechanism only enforces privileges in the menu options; deep links will bypass.
-4. Insufficient sanitation of input parameters allows privilege escalation
+4. Insufficient sanitation of input parameters allows privilege escalation via cookie manipulation
-5. Inappropriate use of encryption stored credentials as plaintext passwords
+5. Passwords and social security numbers are stored in plaintext
+6. No password complexity requirements
-6. Insecure file upload capability leads to arbitrary code execution
+7. Insecure file upload capability leads to arbitrary code execution
-7. Lack of transport-layer encryption allows credential sniffing
+8. Lack of transport-layer encryption allows credential sniffing
-8. Unprotected configuration files in browsable directory
+9. Unprotected configuration files in browsable directory
-9. Authentication state maintained in client-side cookies
+10. Authentication state maintained in client-side cookies
-10. Insecure defaults
+11. Insecure defaults
+12. CSRF vulnerabilities allow deletion of customers, products and users

 ## Installation